QuickPay/android-sdk-release/README.md

 ## Installation

-You can install the QuickPay SDK either by downloading it directly from our GitHub repo or by using a package manager
+You can find the newest version of the QuickPay SDK on the GitHub repo.
+We are working on releasing it through a package manager in the future.

 ### AndroidManifest